typeorm/typeorm/docs/entities.md

 Will be stored in a single database column as `{"name":"John","nickname":"Malkovich"}` value.
 When you'll load data from the database, you will have your object/array/primitive back via JSON.parse

+When assigning `"null"` (a string) to a `simple-json` type property, it will be treated as a string and stored in its string format in the database.
+That means that it will be stored as the string `"null"` not `NULL` in the database.
+However, using the javascript primitive `null` will persist a `NULL` in the database.
+To avoid storing `"null"` strings in the database, convert your data to a javascript object/array/primitive prior to assigning it to your entity.

 ### Columns with generated values